FR

 Original

-Five consecutive days of in-person learning outside, followed by 11 months of online independent study and assignment completion.
-Both the in-person and online parts of the course are required for certification.
-(See “Options for Certification” below, for more information.)
+Five consecutive days of in-person learning outside, followed by an optional 12 months of online coursework to receive certification.
+Please note that both the in-person and online parts of the course are required for certification.
+(See “Invest in Your Career” below, for more information.)

 Modular